DasKraken/CR-dl/README.md

 Following commands are available:

-Logging in into Crunchyroll to be able accessing premium content (This will create a file 'cookies.data' to store the session):
+Log in into Crunchyroll to be get access to premium content (This will create a file 'cookies.data' to store the session):
 ```
 cr-dl login <username> <password>
 ```

-Logging out:
+Log out:
 ```
 cr-dl logout
 ```

-Changing the language of Crunchyroll.
+Change the language of Crunchyroll.
 This will change the language of the metadata for file naming.
 Note 1: This wont change the default subtitle language.
 Note 2: Series that aren't available in selected language may not work.
-Allowed are: enUS, enGB, esLA, esES, ptBR, ptPT, frFR, deDE, arME, itIT, ruRU
+Allowed values are: enUS, enGB, esLA, esES, ptBR, ptPT, frFR, deDE, arME, itIT, ruRU
 ```
 cr-dl language LANG
 ```

-Downloading a video or a series from URL.
-A resolution can be provided optionally (360p, 480p, 720p, 1080p):
+Downloading a video or a series from a URL.
+Optionally a resolution can be provided (360p, 480p, 720p, 1080p):
 ```
 cr-dl download <URL> [resolution]
 ```

 ### Optional arguments:
 Following optional arguments can be provided to 'download':

 ```--season SEASON, --seasons SEASONS```
-A season number or a comma-separated list (without spaces) of season numbers to download (eg. ```1,2```).
+A season number or a comma-separated list (without spaces) of season numbers to download.
+A ```-``` (minus) can be used to specify an interval (e.g. ```1,3-5```).
 Works only for series-links.
 Note: Season 1 is the bottom-most season on the website.

 ```--episode EPISODE, --episodes EPISODES```
 A comma-separated list of episode numbers to download.
-A ```-``` (minus) can be used to specify an area (eg. ```01,03-05,SP2```).
+A ```-``` (minus) can be used to specify an interval (e.g. ```01,03-05,SP2```).
 If a given episode number exists in multiple seasons, you must specify one with --season.

 ```-c N, --connections N```
 Number of simultaneous connections (default: 5)

 ```--subLangs LANGS```
-Specify subtitle languages as a comma separated list to include in video. (eg. deDE,enUS).
+Specify subtitle languages as a comma separated list to include in video. (e.g. deDE,enUS).
 Set to ```none``` to embed no subtitles.

 ```-l LANG, --subDefault LANG```
-Specify subtitle language to be set as default. (eg.enUS).
+Specify subtitle language to be set as default. (e.g. enUS).
 (Default: if --subLangs defined: first entry, otherwise: crunchyroll default)

 ```--listSubs```
 Don't download.
 Show list of available subtitle languages.